MyPureCloud/developer-center-blog/source/2021-02-03-Caching-in-flows/index.html.md

 **Note:** While you can make make 900 data actions executions per minute, if you are using the data action to call a Genesys Cloud API, you can only make 300 requests per OAuth2 token before the public API starts rate limiting calls for that token.
 Sometimes developers will try to get around these rate limits by having multiple OAuth2 clients or generating additional OAuth2 client tokens (each OAuth2 client can have up to 10 active tokens with 300 API call per token limit).
 In Genesys Cloud rate limits are a signal that you are not using our APIs correctly (e.g. no caching, excessive polling).
 Individual services within Genesys Cloud can have their own rate limits that are enforced at an organization level.
 If you try to circumvent the rate limits in the Public API you can inadvertently begin impacting your entire organization's ability as crucial services further in the Genesys Cloud stack will begin rate-limiting.
 This could result in a partial or complete outage for your call center.
 The best advice I can give, is respect the 300 API call limit per token and use a single token.
 Finally, Genesys Cloud does reserve the right shutdown an OAuth2 client that is causing platform instability.

-As scary as the above comment sounds, implementing a caching mechanism for data action responses within your call flows will help avoid rate-limiting problems.
+Implementing a caching mechanism for data action responses within your call flows will help avoid rate-limiting problems, make your requests more efficient and are straightforward to implement.
 In the sections below, we will implement the["Get On Queue Agent Counts" Genesys Cloud Data Action](https://appfoundry.mypurecloud.com/filter/genesyscloud/listing/13074443-4ffc-46b6-82c7-c3f4af51861f) from the [Genesys Cloud AppFoundry](https://appfoundry.mypurecloud.com/) in a call flow and cache its response in a data table.

 ### Caching mechanism design
 In our example scenario, we will be using the "Get On Queue Agent Counts" data action to check if there are any idle agents on queue.
 This data action has a single input, the queue ID, and outputs the number of agents in each routing status.